OffcierCia/Crypto-OpSec-SelfGuard-RoadMap/README.md

 #### Problem 11

 OpSec often comes into play in public settings.
 For example, if members of your team are discussing work-related matters at a nearby lunch spot, during a conference, or over a beer, odds are that someone could overhear.
 As they say, loose lips can sink ships, so make sure you don’t discuss any sensitive company information while out in public.

-Many OpSec missteps can be avoided by being more aware of your surroundings and the context in which you are speaking: what you’re saying, where you are, who you’re speaking to, and who might overhear.
+A lot of OpSec missteps can be avoided by being more aware of your surroundings and the context in which you are speaking: what you’re saying, where you are, who you’re speaking to, and who might overhear.
 It’s a good idea to go over the “no-no’s” for your specific company during onboarding and to remind employees of them periodically.

 [Watch More](https://www.youtube.com/watch?v=hxHqE2W8scQy)